ng-girls/todo-list-tutorial-french/installations.md

 cd the-path-to-your-folder/myProjects
 ```

-Now, create a new project, called _todo-list_ inside the projects folder, using Angular-CLI, by running the following command:
+Now, create a new project, called _todo-list_ inside the projects folder, using the Angular CLI, by running the following command:

 ```text
 ng new todo-list